samjones00/docs/docs/_documentation/Design-Message-Based-API.md

 }
 ```

 But no implementation is needed as AutoQuery automatically creates the optimal implementation.
+AutoQuery also supports [Implicit Conventions](/autoquery-rdbms#implicit-conventions) where you're able to filter by any of `Booking` table columns without any additional code or effort.

 ### Keep a consistent Nomenclature

 You should reserve the word **Get** on services which query on unique or Primary Keys fields, i.e. when a supplied value
 matches a field (e.g. Id) it only **Gets** 1 result.
-For search services that acts like a filter and returns multiple
+For "Search Services" that acts like a filter and returns multiple
-matching results which falls within a desired range we recommend using either the **Find** or **Search** verbs to signal
+matching results which falls within a desired range we recommend using prefixing Services with the **Search** or **Find** verbs
-that this is the case.
+to signal the behavior of the Service.

-### Aim for self-describing Service Contracts
+### Self-describing Service Contracts

 Also try to be descriptive with each of your field names, these properties are part of your **public API** and should be
 self-describing as to what it does.
 E.g. By just looking at the Service Contract (e.g. Request DTO) we'd have no idea what